‘How can I get a Bad Credit Mortgage?’

 Getting a bad credit mortgage may be easier than you think.
-Don’t be disheartened, getting turned away by high street banks & lenders is more common than many people realise.
+Don’t be disheartened you havea been turned away by high street banks & lenders we specialise in mortgages for those with a poor credit history.

 The process of getting a bad credit mortgage is actually very straightforward, it is something entirely under your control – you can start today with the following steps: